 Categories

 Episodes

-Speaking of moving on, I haven’t.
-I’m still waiting for a new Splinter Cell.
-Ubisoft, it’s been 3,744 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.
+This is where I’d say I’d sign up to a subscription service to play the next Splinter Cell.
+But I’ve never once ever considered signing up to Ubisofts subscription thing and Splinter Cell won’t change that.
+Still, it has been 3,963 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.

+Categories